Orchards are priority habitats under the UK’s Biodiversity Action Plan. So what is so special about them?

 Fruit trees are particularly good habitats for wildlife because they are “early senescent”.
 This means they get old relatively quickly and develop veteran features such as hollow trunks, rot holes, dead wood and sap runs.

 These features are important for over 400 species of saproxylic invertebrates that live on decaying wood.
 These include Stag Beetle, Violet Oil-Beetle, and the beautiful and very rare Noble Chafer beetle.
-The People’s Trust for Endangered Species have information on their website on how to spot the signs of Noble Chafer.
-(But don’t confuse it with the Rose Chafer, which is similar but much more common!)
+The People’s Trust for Endangered Species are carrying out a national survey and their website has information on how to spot the signs of Noble Chafer (- just don’t confuse it with the Rose Chafer, which is similar but much more common!).

 Rot holes provide nesting sites for bats such as Noctule, while hollow trunks can provide a home for Lesser Spotted Woodpeckers and Little Owls.